Carpenters ArmsThe Green

 Overlooking the village green and duck pond, this 18th-century two-roomed pub is one of CAMRA's Real Heritage Pubs and has been in the same family for over 100 years.
 Its simple furniture and decor has remained largely unchanged for 50 years.

-A summer beer festival is held at the end of June to coincide with the Church Fete.
+A 3-day summer beer festival is held in June, to coincide with the Church Fete.

 The pub may open in the afternoon for small groups.Historic England Entry:

 Kent’s Public House Archive: Carpenters Arms, ColdredPhotos courtesy of the Carpenter's Arm's Coldred.